cyscale/cyscale.com/src/markdown/blog/2023-04-13-protecting-your-cloud-native-infrastructure-how-to-build-a-comprehensive-security-plan.md

 ---
 As more organizations adopt a cloud-native approach to support their business operations, security may sometimes be left out of their initial plans.
 Moreover, a [cloud-native infrastructure](https://cyscale.com/blog/cloud-native-security-guide/) requires a different methodology in terms of securing it, since it has unique characteristics such as:

-* Microservices,
+* A microservices architecture,
 * Containers,
 * Serverless computing, and others.

-These differences pose new security challenges, and in this article we will look at best practices for securing cloud-native environments and how to remediate any cybersecurity drifts.
+These differences pose new security challenges, and in this article we will look at best practices for securing cloud-native environments across multiple cloud providers and how to remediate any cybersecurity drifts.

 ## Understanding your cloud-native infrastructure

 The first step to building a comprehensive security plan is understanding every side of your cloud computing environment.
 This means that visibility is the first aspect we need to talk about.

 Visibility is the foundation on which security is built.
-Without visibility into your infrastructure, you cannot effectively secure your cloud resources, monitor for threats, detect anomalies, or respond to incidents.
+Without visibility into your infrastructure, you cannot effectively secure your cloud apps, monitor for threats, detect anomalies, or respond to incidents.

 For example, with microservices and containers, it can be challenging to maintain visibility, as these components are constantly changing and evolving.